Skip to main content

 Getting Started for YOU the Learner – Best Practices:

-• Register for the class – one week prior is good but a day or two ahead will work.
+• Register in the virtual classroom – one week prior is good but a day or two ahead will work.

 • Know your requirements – ex: headset, VOIP or telephone?